BorisMR/jffGoCodes/README.md

 # jffGoCodes

-Just for fun codes in golang
+Just for fun codes in golang from Project Euler or somewhere else